Oracle Licensing

 Understanding Oracle's Unlimited License Agreement

-Oracle’s Unlimited License Agreement (ULA) allows organizations to deploy unlimited specified Oracle products over a fixed term.
+Oracle Unlimited License Agreements provide unlimited deployment rights for specified Oracle products within a fixed term.

 Licensing for Development and Test Environments